Find answers.

 It’s an online form that should only take a few minutes.

 You’ll be asked some questions about your ADHD symptoms, which help us to know if a further consultation is going to be worth your time.
 We’ll also ask you a few questions about your health, like whether you’re taking any medications at the moment, or have any allergies or pre-existing medical conditions.
+During the pre-assessment, you’ll also be asked to give consent for our clinician to access your NHS Medical Record, or Summary Care Record (if you live in England).
+The clinician will review this when checking your suitability for an ADHD assessment.

 After this, we’ll ask you to provide contact details for someone to answer a few questions about you and your developmental history.
 This can be a parent or relative, or a family friend – they just need to have known you since birth, and know information about your mother’s pregnancy with you.